-If you’re tired of the daily commute just to spend eight hours sat in front of a computer screen and tied to a desk, finding an alternative career that offers challenges, a completely different environment and a well-paid job with prospects sounds like a perfect solution.
+If you’re tired of the daily commute to spending eight hours sat in front of a computer screen and tied to a desk, finding an alternative career that offers challenges, a completely different environment, and a well-paid job with prospects sounds like a perfect solution.
 There is such a solution, and it comes from an unexpected quarter – the oil and gas industry.

-The oil and gas industry is one that, unlike many that have had to ‘downsize’ because of the economic recession.
-Rather than adopting a ‘slash and burn’ policy of job cuts, closing production, and generally reacting in the same way to the global recession as every other industry, the oil and gas sector has managed to survive the most uncertain of economic times by freezing wages and waiting for the storm to pass.
+Unlike many that have had to ‘downsize’ because of the economic recession, the oil and gas industry has had to’ downsize.’
+Rather than adopting a ‘slash and burn policy of job cuts, closing production, and generally reacting in the same way to the global recession as every other industry, the oil and gas sector has managed to survive the most uncertain of economic times by freezing wages and waiting for the storm to pass.

 That storm has now abated, and the oil and gas industry has emerged stronger, leaner, and ready to do business on a grand scale.
-The world’s demand for petroleum-based products has increased, not decreased, and new ways of tapping into the planet’s resources are being explored on a daily basis.
+The world’s demand for petroleum-based products has increased, not decreased, and new ways of tapping into the planet’s resources are being explored daily.
 The knock-on effect of this increased level of exploration and industry stability means that oil and gas jobs are now highly desirable and plentiful.

 A global industry

-The World Offshore Drilling Forecast has indicated that the level of rig spending by the major exploration companies will increase over the next three years.
-Drilling exploration alone is set to increase by 7% and, as the industry looks at alternatives to deep-sea drilling in the wake of the Gulf of Mexico disaster, other methods of extraction are also being explored.
-All of this activity means that there are going to be a lot more oil and gas jobs at all levels available for candidates.
+The World Offshore Drilling Forecast has indicated that the major exploration companies’ level of rig spending will increase over the next three years.
+Drilling exploration alone is set to increase by 7%.
+As the industry looks at alternatives to deep-sea drilling in the wake of the Gulf of Mexico disaster, other extraction methods are also being explored.
+All of this activity means that there will be many more oil and gas jobs at all levels available for candidates.

 Oil and gas jobs don’t just mean working as a roustabout on a drilling platform.
 The industry is a global one.
 Drawing upon a wide range of disciplines to locate and extract the precious commodity lying just below the surface.
 From geology to robotics, oceanography to environmental work.
 The oil and gas industry isn’t just about tough, rugged men doing a dirty and dangerous job out in the middle of the ocean.

-The oil and gas industry employs a huge skill base and rewards those who are prepared to work hard, use their initiative, and are ambitious with good pay and ample opportunity for advancement.
+The oil and gas industry employs a huge skill base.
+It rewards those prepared to work hard, use their initiative, and are ambitious with good pay and ample advancement opportunities.
 Even entry-level positions such as a roustabout on a rig can earn up to US$50,000 a year.
-The higher up the ladder you climb the greater the rewards.
+The higher up the ladder you climb, the greater the rewards.